canonical/temporal-worker-k8s-operator/README.md

 ## Observability

-The Temporal Worker operator charm can be related to the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) in order to collect logs and telemetry.
+The Charmed Temporal Worker can be related to the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) in order to collect logs and telemetry.
 To deploy cos-lite and expose its endpoints as offers, follow these steps: